graphery/grapper-doc/src/guide/in-depth/templating/helpers.md

 # Helpers

-For some cases, Graphane offers helper functions to simplify the construction of the values accepted by the SVG attribute.
+For some cases, Grapper offers helper functions to simplify the construction of the values accepted by the SVG attribute.
 These helpers are available in the `$$` object, accessible from the `g-bind` and `g-content` expressions: